 Additional Comments: Users can enter any additional comments if required using this field.

 Here is an earlier version of this Tutorial:

 This tutorial covers the HP ALM Quality Center introduction, installation of ALM, and understanding of different components.

 Introduction to HP Application Lifecycle Management/Quality Center:

-HP ALM formerly known as Quality Center is a Test Management tool to manage entire Quality Assurance and testing process for an organization.
-Before being called HP Quality center it used to be Mercury Test Director.
+HP ALM formerly known as Quality Center is a Test Management tool to manage the entire Quality Assurance and testing process for an organization.
+Before being called HP Quality center, it used to be Mercury Test Director.